 24/7 monitoring of server systems

-Separate fire protection sections
+Separate fire sections

 For customer systems or server systems of the client, responsibility for availability control, especially data backup, lies with the client, unless otherwise agreed in writing in the main contract.